rameyjm7/climate-trend-predictor/README.md

 Features include temperature, humidity, wind speed, and precipitation.
 Merged and cleaned data is stored in local/S3 dual-mode folders or in MySQL RDS.

+To get a free API key from OpenWeatherMap, go here https://openweathermap.org/api 1000 API calls a day is free

 ---

 # 4. Pipeline / Architecture